 Bayswater School has been an Enviroschool since 2003.
+We were one18 schools around the Auckland region to receive the first awards to be handed out as part of a national sustainability programme called Enviroschools.
 Sustainability is a key to our longevity.
 We integrate the five guiding principles in all learning and action that we undertake.
 Education for Sustainability has gathered in strength over the past ten years to whole school learning and community involvement.
 Curriculum driven learning has provided the foundation for all sustainable environmental practices at Bayswater School.
 We are all encouraged to nurture people and nature now and in the future.
 We want to all leave Bayswater School with lifelong learning skills and beliefs that will help to maintain a healthy, environment, culture, society and economy.

 From 2008 we have been very fortunate to be part of Genesis Energy's Schoolgen Programme; a huge and exciting step forward in our sustainable future action plan.
 From the arrival of our solar panels in 2008, the school has incorporated learning about renewable energy and energy conservation into more general learning.
 Monitoring how much electricity we are generating and consuming helps us think about energy efficiency and conservation.